Springfield, Massachusetts: 1851.

 Unbound.
 One page third-person Autograph Letter Signed and dated 1 May 1851 from Springfield, Massachusetts to William Beall.
 Measuring 7.5" x 6.75".
 Letter entirely in the hand of John Brown and Signed with the name of his business "Perkins & Brown."
 Old folds from mailing, two tiny ink spots and a few spots of foxing, else about fine.

 Fifteen years before his ill-fated raid on Harper's Ferry, John Brown operated an Ohio tannery and also dealt in cattle, horses, and sheep.
 His business travels throughout Ohio put him in contact with fervent abolitionists and increased his desire to spearhead the movement.
 In 1844 he formed a partnership with Simon Perkins, and two years later in 1846 they moved the business to Springfield, Massachusetts, a progressive community deeply interested in the abolition and antislavery campaigns.
 Unfortunately the business failed, leading Brown into his fateful life of abolitionism in Massachusetts, Kansas, and Virginia.

 This letter was written just as Perkins & Brown were wrapping up their business:

-Although not of earthshaking content, this letter was written in the important transitional period when Brown had decided to dedicate himself to the abolition of slavery by any means necessary.
+Although not of earthshaking content, this letter was written entirely in Brown's hand in the important transitional period when Brown had decided to dedicate himself to the abolition of slavery by any means necessary.